A Tour of District 7 Through Budapest Street Art – Estimated reading time: 10 minutes

 This detailed mural has been interpreted in various ways:

-- As a tree of life, with a root, a stem, and a crown.
+1) As a tree of life (like this one in Italy), with a root, a stem, and a crown.

 While the murals are surely meaningful and beautiful, the other instances of Budapest street art around the city are no less compelling.

-This sticker art by the Sheepist can be found in different European cities.
+Take for example, the sticker art by the Sheepist pictured above.
+His stickers can be found in different European cities.
 I even spied one in Prague when I travelled there for a weekend last June.

 Good to Know